Movie Reviews

 Unratable

 Though taken as a whole it's pretty dumb and lacking the consistent vision and production values of genuinely good sci-fi action fare like Total Recall and The Running Man, much less an even better film like the original Blade Runner--all of which it seems somewhat influenced by--Freejack, ham-fisted as it may be, is still entertaining.
-Or to put it another way, it's the type of film that will likely make a person feel worse if she's depressed, but better if she's already in a goofy mood and up for something hard to take all that seriously.
+Or to put it another way, it's the type of film that will likely make a person feel much worse if she's depressed, but better if she's already in a goofy mood and up for something hard to take all that seriously.
 Fine cinema it is not, but where schlock is concerned, it has a pulse.

 Mostly the film is a protracted series of chases, from one set of mid-budget set pieces through another, as the "freejack" Alex Furlong (played by Emilio Estevez, who seems miscast) is pursued by the chief "bonejacker" known simply as Vacendak (played with wooden inconsistency by The Rolling Stones' Mick Jagger, who wears an an odd helmet from time to time and would later regret starring in this).
 Vacendak has an army of expendable foot soldiers behind him and has to track down Furlong while warding off a band of insurgents whose motives are unclear.
 All of this takes place in a 2009 brimming with poverty and social and environmental decay for those not sequestered away from the downtrodden majority in the ultra-clean financial sector, which mostly seems distinguished by the presence of sunlight, mirror-surfaced buildings, and smooth, mushroom-shaped cars.